miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 which you specified in **a**).
 Of course, you must be connected to the Internet for this function to work.
 You will see that the dictionary or dictionaries appear listed in the “spellchecker setup” dialog window ***c***).
-Make sure the language variant of your dictionary matches the language variant of your target language, or the spellchecker will not work properly (e.g., British English or American English).
+Make sure the language variant of your dictionary matches the language variant of your target language, or the spellchecker will not work properly (e.g. British English or American English).

 ![Spellchecker setup screen capture](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/images/en/spellchecker-setup.png)  \
 ***a)*** Spellchecker setup screen